 - For optimum features, do not use Internet Explorer.

 - Zoom in to make more features visible (stream names, boat access points, roads).

 - Use the green banner at the top to search for addresses, measure distances, find map details, and locate the legend.

 - Click on lakes, stream segments, or stream sites to view exact location descriptions and a link to enroll.

 - All Boundary Waters Canoe Area Wilderness lakes are available for monitoring.
 Learn more.

 - Participants in the Metropolitan Council’s Citizen Assisted Monitoring Program (CAMP) collect data at sites on many lakes in and around St. Paul and Minneapolis that this map does not show.
-Contact CAMP or our Citizen Monitoring Program to find out about availability if you are interested in a particular Metro Area lake.
+Contact CAMP or our Volunteer Monitoring Program to find out about availability if you are interested in a particular Metro Area lake.